-Key messages contain particular information that you want your target audiences to hear and remember about your service, product or campaign.
+Key messages contain particular information that you want your target audiences to hear and remember about your service, product or your public relations campaign.

 The messages are deliberately chosen to create the brand image and reputation that you desire, communicating your unique selling points so that your company stands out from the competition.

 Each brand element needs it’s own targeted key messages.
 These messages need to be tailored to the demographics of the audience, and not trying to attract everyone.

 For example, a 20 something student hip hop fan living in London will need a different message than a 75-year-old in a retirement village in Florida who likes playing golf.